 FREE Beading Pattern

 This 2-hole bead ring design also features the 3-hole EMMA bead.
-If you are interested in the pendant version, then please check back.
-I plan to post the pattern for the pendant soon.
+If you are interested in the pendant version, then please Click Here.

 Materials for 2-Hole Bead Ring

 - 4 3mm X 6mm EMMA 3-hole Beads Cream Airy Pearl (A)

 - 2 8mm Preciosa Candy™ 2-hole Cabochon Cobalt (B)

 - 10 8/0 Czech Seed Beads 24K Gold Plated (C)

 - 1 5mm Czech Fire Polished Beads Champagne (D)

 - 2g 11/0 Czech Seed Beads 24K Gold Plated (E)

 - Beadalon® WildFire™ beading thread diameter 00.20mm (.008”)–Frost